typst/typst/tests/suite/scripting/destructuring.typ

 --- destructuring-let-array-too-few-elements ---
 // Error: 13-14 not enough elements to destructure
-// Hint: 13-14 the provided array has a length of 2
+// Hint: 13-14 the provided array has a length of 2, but the pattern expects 3 elements
 #let (a, b, c) = (1, 2)

 --- destructuring-let-array-too-few-elements-with-sink ---
 // Error: 7-10 not enough elements to destructure
-// Hint: 7-10 the provided array has a length of 2
+// Hint: 7-10 the provided array has a length of 2, but the pattern expects 4 elements
 #let (..a, b, c, d) = (1, 2)

 --- destructuring-let-array-bool-invalid ---